 Snow Fighters are also judged for their skills in operating a front-end loader, which is used for loading plow trucks with salt and removing snow from roadways and parking lots.

-The 28th Snow Fighter Roadeo was held on October 24, 2013 at the Franklin County Engineer West Maintenance Facility.
+The 34th Snow Fighter ROADEO was held on October 3, 2019 at the Franklin County Engineer 970 Dublin Road location.
 More than 70 drivers from the engineer’s office and local townships participated

 The Franklin County Engineer’s Office operates an automated vehicle locating system (AVL) for snow and ice control equipment.
 During a storm event, AVL provides managers with unit and driver identification, vehicle location and speed, rate of application for salt and de-icing liquid, and road and air temperatures.
 The tracking system enables the county to better coordinate their snow and ice control efforts throughout Franklin County.
 You can find the current location of your plow at our website.

 Deicers include salt, the principal road clearing material; liquid calcium chloride, used as a pre-wetting agent and for additional melting power at lower temperatures; and salt brine, sprayed on roadways to delay freezing and enhance salt effectiveness.

 Salt is applied at an approximate rate of 400 pounds per mile along a two-lane roadway.
-During the 2011/12 winter season, we used approximately 3,700 tons of salt and 95,000 gallons of pre-wetting and anti-icing chemicals.
+During the 2018/19 winter season, we used approximately 12,390 tons of salt that included an 80/20 mix of salt brine and GeoMelt.

 The 2020 winter salt price is $80.41 per ton.
 The total cost for snow and ice control during the 2018/19 winter season was $2,017,521.10 .